 What Is the Circumplex Model?

-Early theories of emotions drawn from “self-reported affective states have typically concluded that there are between six and twelve independent monopolar factors of affect, such as degree of sadness, anxiety, anger, elation, tension, and the like” (Russell, 1980).
 In 1954, Harold Schlosberg broke from the traditional mold of mapping emotions.
 He suggested that “instead of treating emotion as a special state, differing qualitatively from other states, the theory locates behavior on a continuum that includes all behavior.
 This continuum, general level of activation, has its low end in sleep, its middle ranges in alert attention, and its high end in strong emotions” (Schlosberg, 1954).

 Schlosberg also posits that emotion should be further evaluated by direction of behavior and facial expressions.
 A few decades later, James Russell expanding on the Schlosberg’s activation theory of emotion, creating the circumplex model of affect.
 The Circumplex Model posits that emotions can be mapped along two primary axes: arousal and valence.

 Imagine a celestial map—a mandala of feelings.
 In Russell’s model, emotions are distributed in a two-dimensional circular space.
 Each emotion finds its spot based on its valence (pleasantness or unpleasantness) and arousal (calmness or intensity).
-Lisa Feldman Barrett PhD explains that “your affect is always some combination of valence and arousal” (Barrett, 2018).
+Lisa Feldman Barrett, Ph.D., explains that “your affect is always some combination of valence and arousal” (Barrett, 2018).

 Daniel Siegel, a clinical professor of psychiatry at the UCLA School of Medicine, explains that the primary emotional experience is “one of increased energy and alertness.”
 Following the arousal, the brain must further “appraise the meaning of the stimulus and of the aroused state itself.”
 From the appraisal, primary emotions are “experienced as developing ‘hedonic tone’ or ‘valence.’”
 The process of appraisal gives emotions their “internal quality of being positive or negative” (Siegel, 2020).

-Visualizing the Circumplex Model
+Why the Circumplex Model Matters

 The Axes Explained